MLH/mlh-hackathon-boilerplate/README.md

 Our boilerplate is written entirely in [Jekyll][jekyll], which GitHub automatically compiles.
 This dramatically reduces the technical barrier needed to setup a hackathon website.
 We'd love to receive your contributions towards making this even better.
 A couple of things to note:

-- We can't accept custom plugins because it's not supported by [GitHub Pages][github-pages]
+- We can't accept custom plugins because it's not supported by [GitHub Pages][github-pages].
 - If adding any external images or components, please ensure you have the correct permission to use them
 - We advise creating a GitHub issue first explaining the issue